 Welcome to the Dartmouth-Hitchcock Otolaryngology Residency Program website!
 We are delighted that you have taken an interest in our program.
 The residency program started in 2008 and is going to graduate our 10th resident in 2021.
-We currently take one resident per year and will have ten core faculty members starting August 2020, most of whom have subspecialty training in several areas, including:
+We currently take 1 resident per year and have ten core faculty members as of August 2020, most of whom have subspecialty training in several areas, including:

 - Head and neck oncology

 Although we are a small program, we believe this to be a unique strength.
 In addition to a strong commitment to excellence in patient care, each faculty member is highly committed to resident education.
 We understand that each resident comes into our program with certain strengths and weaknesses as well as specific interests.
 It is our job to work with each resident so he/she can play to his/her strengths, improve on his/her weaknesses, and build on his/her career and specialty interests.

 Due to our small size, as a learner you will regularly work one-on-one with your attending.
 Our curriculum is designed to engage residents operatively early in their training – it is not unusual for a junior resident to be the only resident to scrub with an attending on a complex head and neck resection or an otologic case.
 We feel that this provides the residents with an outstanding operative experience; feedback from our graduates suggests that this training model has helped them to enter life as an attending with confidence and skill.

 Despite our small size, we cover all aspects of otolaryngology from “bread and butter” cases to complex skull base surgeries.
 Dartmouth is a very collegial environment and as trainees you will benefit from cross-disciplinary training with colleagues in Oral Surgery, Plastic Surgery, Oculoplastic Surgery, Mohs Surgery, and Allergy/Immunology.